Coffee County, Georgia: Education

 Douglas is home to South Georgia State College, the oldest two-year institution under the University System of Georgia.

 Politics

+As of the 2020s, Coffee County is a Republican stronghold, voting 72% for Donald Trump in 2024.
 Like most of the Solid South, Coffee County voted with the Democrats until 1964, when Republican Barry Goldwater carried the county as well as the state.
 Democrat Jimmy Carter, who came from Georgia, carried the county twice.
 No Democrat has carried the county since then.
 Bill Clinton was the last Democrat to get over forty percent of the county's vote, in 1996.
 His two bids for president are the only times since Carter that a Democrat has kept the margin within single digits, and Michael Dukakis is the only other Democrat since Carter to garner 40 percent of the county's vote.